Character creation: Random choice

 Random choices are made by rolling dice and either using the result directly or looking it up in a table, depending on the decision that is to be made.
 A random generation system allows the full range of values to be generated for each statistic, leading to diversity among newly generated characters.
 However, players have little control over the scores.

-For example, in some editions of Dungeons & Dragons the player rolls 4d6 and adds the highest three numbers to generate an ability score (attribute value) from 3 to 18.
-In the first editions of the Stormbringer role playing game, the character's race and class both are determined by rolling 1d100 and looking up the result in the appropriate table.

 Player's choice

 The player makes decisions within defined restrictions.
 These restrictions may allow players to distribute a number of character points among various statistics.
 In a point distribution system, higher scores cost more points per level than lower ones, and costs may vary between statistics within a category.
 Usually, there is an upper and lower limit for each score.
-Additional constraints may apply, depending on the game system.
+Additional constraints may apply, depending on the game's system.

-Examples for systems that use point distribution to determine statistics are the Hero System (including its predecessor Champions), GURPS, the World of Darkness series, and the Amber Diceless Roleplaying Game with its unusual auction system.
-Some Dungeons & Dragons editions also have an optional point buy method for determining ability scores.

-Narrative generation

-As used for example in the Traveller, Empire of the Petal Throne and Harnmaster RPGs or some cRPGs such as Mount & Blade and Darklands, this technique models a character's life prior to becoming an active adventurer.
-The player chooses family origin then makes further decisions at specific life "checkpoints" such as early education, young adulthood, or "tours of duty" in various careers.
-Each stage applies modifiers and gives the character the opportunity to develop skills, advantages, and possessions, or to suffer setbacks and disadvantages.
-In some cases, a player may run through repeated career cycles to sacrifice character youth for additional skills, experience and material advancement.
-Levels of randomization and player agency vary depending on the specific system.

-Determining numerical values

-Determining numerical values comprises several steps that are not always distinct: